-Upgrade to Dust Extraction System Needed
+Upgrade to Dust Extraction Unit Needed

 When Dave Waldron, MD of GP Cases Ltd. in Wiltshire, began researching new dust extraction for their wooden packaging business to upgrade an old and “rather tired” system at their 20,000 sq. ft. factory in Royal Wootton Bassett, they knew they needed specialist help.
 They had been running the old, labour-intensive layout for years and towards the end of 2015 wanted to combine a new dust filter and extractor with the installation of a biomass heating system.